aabzel/ENVELOP-PROBLEM/README.md

 Determine the average number of envelopes N that you need to buy in order to collect a complete set of L stickers and get a prize.

-Result of execution presented in the file outcom.txt
+Result of execution is presented in the file outcom.txt